 If we are unable to digest and absorb the vitamins and minerals from food, our bodies will not have sufficient vitamin B12 for cell renewal, and will have lower levels of iron, vitamin D and other nutrients, which is vital for so many of our bodies’ processes.
 This can lead to serious nutrient deficiencies.

 And we won’t have the protection we once had against bad types of bacteria, causing their over-growth (dysbyosis or small intestine bacterial overgrowth).
 This can lead to unexplained weight gain and irritable bowel syndrome.
+Add to that, according to the NIH, certain types of bacteria taking over the gut may contribute to inflammatory bowel disease, including Crohn’s disease.

 In addition to not getting enough nutrients, undigested proteins will be sent to the small intestine as food fragments rather than the amino acids that our bodies need.
 This can cause problems like leaky gut syndrome or intestinal permeability.
 That’s when food particles permeate the walls of the intestine and pass into the bloodstream.
 This causes inflammation in the body, and puts us at risk for a host of illnesses.